EXCERPT - ENDING OF CHAPTER ONE

 Three unlikely friends.
 Three lives based on lies.
-Until ghostly encounters and bloody confrontations expose their secrets, and Esther forces Rubén to choose between two worlds in order to save Morgan—and himself.
-Chasm Creek is a story of love and loss, fates entwined, and finding one's place . . . in the merciless Arizona Territory.
+Until ghostly encounters and bloody confrontations expose their secrets, and all three are forced to choose: what world they will live in?
+CHASM CREEK is a story of love and loss, fates entwined, and finding one's place . . . in the merciless Arizona Territory.

 In the Historical Fiction category.

 Patricia Grady Cox